walkabilly/promotion_tenure/USask_Standard_CV.md

 ## 5. MEMBERSHIPS AND AFFILIATIONS

 __5.1 Associate Memberships at the University of Saskatchewan__

-* Associate Member, Department Computer Science, University of Saskatchewan, July 2022 to present
+* Associate Member, Department Computer Science, University of Saskatchewan, December 2021 to present
+* Researcher, Saskatchewan Population Evaluation and Research Unit, University of Saskatchewan, June 2016 to present

 __5.2 Adjunct Appointments at Other Institutions__

 * Associate Member, Dalla Lana School of Public Health, University of Toronto, July 2019 to present
 * Associate Member, School of Human Kinetics and Recreation, Memorial University, July 2022 to July 2025
 * Member, College of Graduate and Postdoctoral Studies, University of Saskatchewan, September 2016 to present

 __5.3 Affiliations__

 * Canadian Public Health Association
 * International Society for Behavioral Nutrition and Physical Activity
 * International Society for Physical Activity and Health